 The Carousel would like to thank Carlii Lyon for this article.

 Carlii is personal branding expert and her career in lifestyle public relations started after she launched her own consultancy at the age of 22.
 She was too outspoken to work for someone else and the gamble paid off.
 In over a decade, she worked with a world leading supermodel, New York Times bestselling authors, pioneers in the world of wellness, musicians, inventors, change-makers, and even a British foot-reader!

-She is running a Personal Branding workshop for women in November – check it out!!!
+She runs Personal Branding workshops for women – check them out!!!